gloggers99/cogito_api/README.md

 # cogito_api

-This is the backend for Cogito, a philosophy research tool envisioned by [William Chastain](https://williamchastain.com) and powered by this API, written in whole by [Lucas Marta](https://lucasmarta.com).
+This is the backend for Cogito, a Q&A style agentic philosophy research tool envisioned by [William Chastain](https://www.williamchastain.com) and powered by this API, written in whole by [Lucas Marta](https://lucasmarta.com).

-This API handles user data and connects to the AI service component of Cogito (using gRPC).
+This API handles user data and connects to the AI service component of Cogito ([CrazyWillBear/cogito-ai](https://github.com/CrazyWillBear/cogito-ai)) using gRPC.

 This is a HUGE work in progress.